-Figure 5: Summary statistics for Tucson solar output, 2011 - 2012 wind speed, temperature, relative humidity and dew point.
+A novel aspect of this project is collection and use of weather forecast data which are used to determine the day-ahead forecasts of load and solar generation.
+We collect weather forecast data from the National Oceanic and Atmospheric Administration [see NOAA, 2014].
+The forecasts are generally made at 2 AM, and forecast weather for the next day at 3 hour intervals.
+We interpolate to convert to hourly forecasts.
+Information includes cloud cover, wind speed, temperature, relative humidity, and dew point.
 All information is reported as a continuous measure except for cloud cover, which is reported as one of six discrete measures ("overcast" to "clear") each corresponding to an interval in terms of the numerical percent of sunlight passing through.
 We convert cloud cover to a continuous measure using the midpoint of the interval.
-Our weather forecast data is from the KTUS weather station, located at the Tucson International Airport.
-Table 1 provides information on the variables used in the weather forecast.
+Our weather forecast data are from the KTUS weather station, located at the Tucson International Airport.
 We supplement the weather information with data on sunrise and sunset times at the daily level [see Sunrise, 2011].